-UNITED STATES DISTRICT COURT SOUTHERN DISTRICT OF NEW YORK

-Insert plaintiff's name,

-Plaintiff Insert Miscellaneous Case Number

--against- ORDER TO FILE REDACTED COMPLAINT

-Insert defendant's name,

-Defendant

-Plaintiff, having moved to file a new civil case with a redacted complaint and the Court having reviewed the application and having found sufficient cause under Federal Rule of Civil Procedure 5.2(d) to order this case to be filed with a redacted complaint in a case available in public view on the court's ECF system and an unredacted complaint filed under seal in the traditional manner, in paper form, it is hereby ORDERED this case may be filed with a redacted complaint in a case available in public view on the court's ECF system and an unredacted complaint filed under seal in the traditional manner, in paper form.
-The parties are directed to proceed in accordance with the instructions for filing under seal found in the court's ECF Rules & Instructions, Rule 6.14, and present the case initiating documents to the Clerk of Court in the traditional manner, in paper form.
-The Clerk is directed to restrict access to this order to the selected party viewing level and close

-this case.
-Dated: New York, New York SO ORDERED:
+UNITED STATES DISTRICT COURT SOUTHERN DISTRICT OF NEW YORK Insert plaintiff's name, Plaintiff Insert Miscellaneous Case Number -against- ORDER TO FILE REDACTED COMPLAINT Insert defendant's name, Defendant reviewed the application and having found s 5.2(d) to order this case to be filed with a red case with a redacted complaint and the Court having ufficient cause under Federal Rule of Civil Procedure dacted complaint in a case available in public view on omplaint filed under seal in the traditional manner, in ORDERED this case may be filed with a red lacted complaint in a case available in public view on the court's ECF system and an unredacted c omplaint filed under seal in the traditional manner, in paper form.
+The parties are directed to proce eed in accordance with the instructions for filing under seal found in the court's ECF Rules & Ins structions, Rule 6.14, and present the case initiating documents to the Clerk of Court in the tradit tional manner, in paper form.
+The Clerk is directed to restrict access to thi this case. s order to the selected party viewing level and close Dated: New York New York SO ORDERED: